 Memoirs of an Early Arab Feminist: The Life and Activism of Anbara Khalidi- A reflection

-It really doesn’t happen very often to grab a book from cover to cover in one single strike, especially when it is a book you are handling for research reasons, and you are not really supposed to finish it all.
+It actually doesn’t happen very often to grab a book from cover to cover in one single strike, especially when it is a book you are handling for research reasons, and you are not really supposed to finish it all.

-In the series of a few days I was hopping from one Palestinian woman story or perspective to another.
+In the series of a few days, I was hopping from one Palestinian woman story or perspective to another.
 To my surprise again, taking into consideration my extreme resistance to research reading, I was reading with great enjoyment.

-From Leila Khalid biography, to Amal Kawar’s daughters of Palestine to Anbara Khalidi’s memoir.
+From Leila Khalid biography to Amal Kawar’s daughters of Palestine to Anbara Khalidi’s memoir.
 I was as well taken by my last month’s biographies of Khalil Sakanini and Jabra Ibrahim Jabra.
 I have to say I came out with the kings and queens of Palestine.

-And of course I have to dismiss all the kings here.
+And of course, I have to dismiss all the kings here.
 I am in my feminist injected spirit after those three women and tens of women mentioned within.

-There is definitely something of a scholarly genius about this family to start with, so that is why it all comes with a natural talent of an institute of academia.
+There is definitely something of a scholarly genius about this family to start with, so that is why it all comes with a natural talent of an Institute of academia.
 Being the mother of Walid and Tariff Khalidi by itself drives a series of future scholarly assets.

 Of course, it has this usual revisit inside the Palestinian being.
 The identity, the cause, the struggle.
 But there was still more about Anbara, she was from Beirut.
 Her life started and ended there, and Jerusalem was a midway.
-But her life in her hometown Beirut until she was married to Ahmad Samih Khalidi at the age of thirty was an amazing zealous life of an amazing exceptional woman.
-A very normal woman actually.
+But her life in her hometown Beirut until she was married to Ahmad Samih Khalidi at the age of thirty was an amazing zealous life of an amazing, exceptional woman.
+A very typical woman actually.
 A woman who was just breaking the chains of patriarchal traditions, despite the comfort of her luxuriously defined life.
-A girl growing up in the strict culture of closure on women and firm Islamic teaching, that women inside it were still nothing but complimentary.
+A girl growing up in the strict culture of closure on women and firm Islamic teaching that women inside it were still nothing but complimentary.
 A time when education was far from luxury, and when discussed among the best of the best enlightened, it was for the comfort of the husband in the best scenario.
 In times when education for girls was refused by de-facto, and at the age of fourteen a marriage would be more than ripe for a girl.
-At the age of seventeen Anbara was in the frontline of what became women unions.
+At the age of seventeen Anbara was on the frontline of what became women unions.
 Her education was perceived by maneuvering around the possible.
 A woman fully endured with morality and principles and burdens of being a woman, her life was about mediating options whereas she learned to bend with the norms and yet, reach her own plight.
 He devotion to what she wanted to achieve inside her was so amazingly determined and reachable in wise footsteps even in her revolutionary times.

-Somehow, this may have given women an opportunity to take on a faster developing step in her status.
+Somehow, this may have given women an opportunity to take on a faster-developing step in her status.
 By no time, women were heading demonstrations and invited to resistance and political committees.

 Maybe, women political participation and resistance roles took a faster development than that of their own personal rights.
-A woman like Anbara for example, was highly appreciated by the time she was less than twenty, a main public figure in education and women’s rights, she would make a speech infront of generals and kings, but all with her face veiled.
+A woman like Anbara, for example, was highly appreciated by the time she was less than twenty, a main public figure in education and women’s rights, she would make a speech in front of generals and kings, but all with her face veiled.
 People would applaud highly for her courage and outstanding commitment, but on the day she dared to make a speech without a veil, riots went out against her, and she was and her family the topic of societal criticism that occupied them more than the occupying colonial forces.

 A persisting reality of the Arab life that its misery was reduced to the Palestinian one is a harsh lesson I am still learning about (my) history.
 That era between the last years of the Ottoman Empire, and what took place from the Nakba to the Naksa, and then the Palestinian exodus from one Arab country to another until Oslo, keep unveiling itself.
 Like peeling an onion.
 Its core seems unreachable.